ariannalangwang/Human-Resource-Java-OOP-Project/README.md

+### PROJECT OVERVIEW:
+This is a Java project with a human resource dataset found on Kaggle.
+The dataset can be found here: https://www.kaggle.com/rhuebner/human-resources-data-set.

+This project contains 4 classes:

+- The Data class imports the raw dataset and contains different methods for cleaning, wrangling and exploring the data.

+- The Graphs class does all the data visualizations.
+I plotted pie charts, histograms and box plots in this class.

+- The PredictPayRate class uses linear regression to predict employees' pay rates.

+- Lastly, the ProjectRunner class runs the whole project.

+ Both the Graphs class and the PredictPayRate class use the data frame from the Data class.

+ Furthermore, I have done JUnit testing for both the Data class and the PredictPayRate class.

 ### HOW TO RUN THE PROJECT:
 1. This project is built as a maven project with dependencies from various libraries.